 To address this point, in Fig.~\ref{fig:RicciColorPlot} we show the spacetime evolution of the Ricci scalar $\RR$ in this simulation.
 The black area is the excised region, while the gray area contains the first 3 grid points in the hyperbolic region.
 We decided to exclude this region from the computation of $\RR$ in order to avoid possible inconsistencies due to the change of the derivation and dissipation schemes.

 The curvature at the horizon is modest at the beginning of the simulation ($\RR(r_h,t=0)\approx 0.0089 $).
-However, by the time the horizon crosses the excision (in fact, already when it crosses the gray area in Fig.~\ref{fig:RicciColorPlot}), the Ricci scalar at the apparent horizon has grown by a factor $\approx 138$ compared to its initial value.
+However, by the time the apparent horizon crosses the excision (in fact, already when it crosses the gray area in Fig.~\ref{fig:RicciColorPlot}), the Ricci scalar at the apparent horizon has grown by a factor $\approx 58$ compared to its initial value.
 Furthermore, we have performed this simulation with different spatial resolutions ($\Delta r = \{0.02, 0.01 , 0.005 , 0.0025\}$), finding that the curvature converges well until $t=2569.0$.
 This is shown in Fig.~\ref{fig:Ricciconvergence}, in which we present the radial profile of the Ricci scalar at different time snapshots and for different resolutions.
-As a reference, at $t \approx 2569.6$ the apparent horizon has crossed the excision boundary, i.e. only $0.6$ after the last snapshot of the bottom panel.
-Although the simulation becomes increasingly more demanding, our results suggest that the curvature when the horizon crosses the gray region keeps growing as the grid step decreases.
+As a reference, at $t \approx 2569.6$ the apparent horizon has crossed the excision boundary, i.e. only $0.6$ after the last snapshot of the bottom panel\footnote{As a further check of our code, we have computed the Ricci scalar ${\cal R}$ by replacing the field equations in its definition both at the analytical and numerical level.
+The two computations give the same result.}.
+Although the simulation becomes increasingly more demanding, our results suggest that the curvature when the apparent horizon crosses the gray region keeps growing as the grid step decreases.